Documentation forSolarWinds Service Desk

 • Streamline processes within the organization.

 Adding a new process integration is easy.
-When done, it becomes an available source to connect your workflows when building service catalog requests.
+When finished, it becomes an available source to connect your workflows when building service catalog items, change catalog items, or runbooks.

 Navigation